pedrosaluzzi/pedrosaluzzi/README.md

 # 👋 Hi, I'm Pedro Saluzzi!

-🎓 I'm in my final year of a Bachelor's Degree in Business Analytics at UCEMA, Buenos Aires.
+🎓 I graduated with a Bachelor's Degree in Business Analytics from UCEMA, Buenos Aires.
-🌍 I recently completed an international exchange at Rennes School of Business in France.
 💡 I'm passionate about understanding how data drives business and financial strategies — and how creative thinking can enhance decision-making.
 ---